-102 3.
-Affected Environment 3.14 Social and Economic Setting County had a labor force of 944,500 workers, with an unemployment rate of 12.2 percent, which was higher than the statewide unemployment rate of 10.5 percent in 2012 (EDD, 2013a), but lower than the County unemployment rates from 2009 to 2011, showing an increase in employment since the recession.
+Note: This text primarily presents data and doesn't contain pronouns or narrative content where coreference resolution typically applies.
+Therefore, any changes made are more about maintaining clarity rather than replacing pronouns, as the structure doesn't provide typical instances for coreference.Affected Environment 3.14 Social and Economic Setting County had a labor force of 944,500 workers, with an unemployment rate of 12.2 percent, which was higher than the statewide unemployment rate of 10.5 percent in 2012 (EDD, 2013a), but lower than the County unemployment rates from 2009 to 2011, showing an increase in employment since the recession.
 The San Bernardino-Riverside-Ontario Metropolitan Statistical Area (MSA), which includes both Riverside and San Bernardino counties, has a similar current and historic unemployment rate to that of Riverside County alone.
 In Arizona, La Paz County had an estimated average labor force of 7,687 workers in 2012, with unemployment at 9.2 percent, giving an unemployed labor force of just 705 workers.
-Labor Force Growth Projections Table 3.14-3 presents labor force estimates and projections in the San Bernardino-Riverside- Ontario MSA for those skilled workers (by craft) required for construction and operation of the PSEGS as estimated by the Applicant.
+Labor Force Growth Projections Table 3.14-3 presents labor force estimates and projections in the San Bernardino-Riverside- Ontario MSA for those skilled workers (by craft) required for construction and operation of the Palen Solar Electric Generating System (PSEGS) as estimated by the Applicant.
 The California Employment Development Department (EDD) does not provide County-specific projections.
 Employment figures for 2010 are provided, as well as employment projections for the selected occupations for 2020.
 As of 2010, there were moderately high numbers of skilled workers in Riverside and San Bernardino Counties, including metal workers (13,530), carpenters (10,140), and construction laborers (11,870).
 Relevant specialized positions generally were fewer in number, including paving, surfacing, and tamping equipment operators, power plant operators, and construction trade helpers.
 Employment figures for all occupations presented are anticipated to increase by 2020.
 The two occupations with the largest anticipated future job growth by 2020 are construction laborers (1,510 new jobs) and metal workers and plastic workers (1,610 new jobs).
 The highest rate of job growth by occupation in Riverside and San Bernardino Counties is paving, surface, and tamping equipment operators (22.5 percent) (EDD, 2012).
 No County-level employment projections for La Paz County are available.
 Given the small size of the available Arizona labor force within the regional study area, any future growth to the La Paz labor force would have a very minor change in future employment for construction occupations.
 3.14.3 Fiscal Resources A summary of Riverside County's expenses and revenues for the 2010-2011 fiscal year is provided in Table 3.14-4.
-As the PSEGS would be constructed in Riverside County, the County would be the local agency with taxing power and could be expected to receive the majority of the direct impacts from the project in the form of additional expenses or revenues (from business and sales taxes, permits, and other sources).
+As the Palen Solar Electric Generating System (PSEGS) would be constructed in Riverside County, Riverside County would be the local agency with taxing power and could be expected to receive the majority of the direct impacts from the project in the form of additional expenses or revenues (from business and sales taxes, permits, and other sources).
 For the fiscal year 2010-2011, revenues for Riverside County totaled approximately $2.6 billion, and expenditures totaled $2.7 billion.
-Riverside's key expenditures were on public protection, public assistance, and health.
-Its primary revenue sources were other government agencies, property taxes, and charges for County-provided services.
+Riverside County's key expenditures were on public protection, public assistance, and health.
+Riverside County's primary revenue sources were other government agencies, property taxes, and charges for County-provided services.
 Palen Solar Electric Generating System Draft SEIS 3.14-3 July 2013